 Balrog, Vega and M. Bison are called "Boxer", "Claw" and "Dictator" in international tournament play to avoid confusion caused by the name switchups from the Japanese to the English versions.
 In Japan, they were known as M. Bison, Balrog and Vega.
 When Capcom was localizing II for America, there was worry that Mike Tyson might sue them because of Balrog's resemblance to Tyson; thus, the name switch.
 Also, Vega wasn't a very menacing name, so it went to "Claw" (Vega/Balrog).

 The full title of Street Fighter II′: Champion Edition in Japan is Street Fighter II Dash: Champion Edition.
 However, the word "Dash" is not spelled out, but represented on the game's logo by a prime mark (an apostrophe-like symbol used in mathematics to indicate derivatives).
-The prime symbol still appears on the overseas version's title screen, but Capcom USA didn't understand its significance and simply referred to the game as Street Fighter II: Champion Edition on promotional materials.
+The prime symbol still appears on the title screen in the overseas versions, but Capcom USA didn't understand its significance and simply referred to the game as Street Fighter II: Champion Edition on promotional materials.

-Likewise, Street Fighter II′: Hyper Fighting is known as Street Fighter II Dash Turbo: Hyper Fighting in Japan (the word "Turbo" did not appear in the overseas releases).
+Street Fighter II′: Hyper Fighting is known as Street Fighter II Dash Turbo: Hyper Fighting in Japan (the word "Turbo" did not appear in the overseas versions).
 The SNES version is simply known as Street Fighter II Turbo: Hyper Fighting in all regions.

 The first of the two Mega Drive/Genesis ports is known as Street Fighter II Dash Plus: Champion Edition in Japan and Street Fighter II′: Special Champion Edition everywhere else.